Compassion Factory 8.5 x 7.5 x 3.75 2024

 HELLO ART LOVERS

-20 x 10 x 3
+Help Factory 20 x10 x 3

-Kathy Kissik incorporates her own photography with found objects, collage and other materials to create works that challenge traditional notions of perception.
+Kathy Kissik incorporates her own photography with objects, collage and other materials to create works that challenge traditional notions of perception.
 Her works are dreamscapes, whether evoking romance in the form of abundant blankets of flowers or desire in the form of imaginary “factories” where Intangible (and sometimes elusive) notions of love, hope and peace can be made true.

 Following on Kissik’s career-long interest in architecture and industry, her recent “factory” works play with the idea that anything can be manufactured, or mass-produced, including our deepest desires.
 In a similar spirit to Charles Sheeler (1883-1965) she uses her own photography as the basis for conceptualizing these castles of industry.
 Kissik refers to these factories and “secular fetishes,” drawing into question what it is we truly worship in our industrialized world.

 Kathy Kissik received her BFA and Fifth Year Diploma from the School of the Museum of Fine Arts and Tufts University.
 Her work has been exhibited throughout the U.S., Canada and Europe, and is included in numerous collections including the Museum of Fine Arts, Boston; Wellington Management, the Federal Reserve Bank of Boston and Progressive Corporation.
 Recent residencies include the Arcadia Artist Residency, Scottsdale, AZ ;the Banff Art Centre, Canada and the Slade School of Fine Art, London.
-She has received numerous grants including from the Stephen King Foundation and the Pollock-Krasner Foundation.
+She has received numerous grants including from the Stephen King Foundation and Pollock-Krasner Foundation.

 Kissik has been represented by Alpha Gallery, Boston, MA since 1993 and Robert Fontaine Gallery, Miami, FL since 2012.